percona/everest-doc/docs/install/installEverest.md

     !!! warning "Important"
         Ensure to copy the authorization token displayed on the terminal in this step.
 You will need this token to log in to the Percona Everest UI.

-3. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:(#step-3)
+3. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default:

     === "Port Forwarding"
         Run the following command to use `Kubectl port-forwarding` for connecting to Everest without exposing the service: